 For example, in Burger v.
 Buck, the court declared a 15-year lease invalid because it had not been notarized.
 As the lease provided for a monthly rent payment, the court concluded that the lease became a month-to-month tenancy.
 Also note that a lease that does not comply with the requirements is not valid for any part of the duration.
 In other words, a 15 year lease which is not notarized is not even valid for the first year of the term.

 Automatic extensions are included in the lease term for purposes of determining whether the lease must be notarized.
-Even if the initial term is less than 3 years, if an automatic extension provides that the lease term will exceed 3 years, it must be notarized.
+Even if the initial term is less than 3 years, but an automatic extension provides that the lease term will exceed 3 years, it still must be notarized.
 For example, a lease with a primary term of one-year plus automatic, indefinite one-year extensions places the lease beyond the 3 year limit.
 See here.

 In addition, options to extend are added to the initial term of a lease in order to determine the length of the lease.
 Thus, if a lease has an initial term of one-year but also includes a four-year option to renew, then the lease will be considered a five-year lease and must be notarized and signed.